Faculty, Education Program, Undergraduate Studies

 Residency Site: Plainfield VT

 Maike Garland is a radical progressive educator, activist and scholar focusing on creating transformative learning experiences for students of all ages and levels.
-She has taught in the Central Vermont area for twenty five years, is a faculty member at Goddard College, and serves on the boards of Reading to End Racism, a community organization and on Pacem School, an independent school in Montpelier.
+She has taught in the Central Vermont area for twenty five years and serves on the boards of Reading to End Racism, a community organization, and on Pacem School, an independent school in Montpelier.
 Her work is reflective of and deeply enriched by her multilingual, cross cultural and interdisciplinary background and highly developed research skills.

 EdD in Leadership and Policy, University of Vermont